devdeliw/website/content/posts/memory.md

 {{% steps %}}
 1. **Select a Row (WL)** <br>
-    The memory controller raises a wordline.
+    The cache controller raises a wordline.
 In SRAM this opens two access transistors.
 In DRAM this opens a single access transistor.

 2. **Connect to the Bitlines (BL)** <br>